Mrekyle/ci-project-4/notes.md

 Recipe cards styling
 Add recipe posting to the page and to registered users home.
 Add author recipes to my recipes page.
-Add create new recipe functions with summernote editor Add edit and delete functions - Add popup for are you sure about deleting the recipe Add random image generator to the registered users home page Add aria labels/semenatic code
+Add create new recipe functions with summernote editor - Page created Add edit and delete functions - Add popup for are you sure about deleting the recipe - Page created Add random image generator to the registered users home page Add aria labels/semenatic code
 Add code block comments
+Fix bug on recipes page with auth.user.none
+Design Recipe-page page
+Add comments to recipe page page and likes

 Maybe: